 Friday Evening, August 3, 1855.

-THE Funds have been very steady throughout the week, the immense amounts withdrawn for the Continent, for French Loan, &c., notwithstanding.
-Speculation seems to have gone into other channels for the present, and nothing but have dela investments of the present, and nothing have gone into other channels for the present, and nothing but bond fide investments or sales prevail.
-In the Foreign Market there has been an inquiry after the French Loan at 24 and 3 per cent. premium.
-The English subscribers, it is thought, will receive about one-sixth part for which they applied.
-Peruvian 4 per cents. continue very firm, and the Deferred 3 per cent.
-Stock of the same state has advanced 1 and 14 per cent.
+THE Funds have been very steady throughout the week, the immense amounts withdrawn for the Continent for French Loan, &c., notwithstanding.
+Speculation seems to have gone into other channels for the present, and nothing Market there has been an inquiry after the French Loan at 24 and 3 per cent. premium.
+The English subscribers, it is thought, will receive about one-sixth part for which and the Deferred 3 per cent. stock of the same state has an advanced 1 and 14 per cent.
 Venezuela Bonds have had an advance, in consequence of some speculative purchases.
-Turkish 6 per cent. is steady at 90, and the Traffic returns not promising very great things.
-Great Western of Canada has been largely dealt in, and, possibly, profits realised, for the market is flatter again.
+Turkish 6 per cent. is stady at 90, and the rise would seem now to be over for the present.
+In the Railway Market there has been a slight depression, the Traffic returns not been largely dealt in, and, possibly, profits realised, for the market is flatter again.
 All the Foreign Railways are very firm, and likely to continue so, their finance and revenue being in a satisfactory state.
-Joint Stock Banks Shares are much sought after, and the City Bank Shares have risen to 10 and 11 premium; Bank of London to 4 and 5 premium.
+Joint Stock Banks Shares are much apught after, and the City Bank Shares have risen to 10 and 11 premium; Bank of London to 4 and 5 premium.
 In the Mining Market there is but little doing.
 Crystal Palace Shares are very flat.
-Money is very easy, and any hour may bring us a tele-
+Money is very easy, and any hour may bring us a tele-Friday Evening, August 3, 1855.

 Money is very easy, and any hour may bring us a tele-graph from Sebastopol that will send the Funds up 2 per cent.
 At present the uncertain state of the command in the Crimea, and the prospect of another winter's campaign, is keeping back the Funds, everything else being in their favour-fair harvest prospects, easy money, and no very discouraging news from the seat of war.
-At four o'clock Consols leave off, 915, 4.

-Turkish 6 per cent., 911, 1; Peruvian 4 per cent., 80, 82; Deferred ditto 3 per cent., 58, 60; Prussian 5 per cent., 100, 102; Venezuelan, 31, 32.
+At four o'clock Consols leave off, 914, 4.
+Turkish 6 per cent., 914, 4; Peruvian 4 per cent., 80, 82; Deferred ditto 3 per cent., 58, 60; Prussian 5 per cent., 100, 102; Venezuelan, 31, 52.